What is Ethereum (ETH)?

 TLDR

-Ethereum is a decentralized, open-source blockchain platform that functions as a programmable global computer, enabling developers to build and run applications without central control.
+Ethereum is a decentralized, open-source blockchain platform that functions as a global computer for running applications and programmable agreements, known as smart contracts.

 Deep Dive